santule/ERA/S7/README.md

 ### MODEL 2 - the skeleton

 #### Targets:
-1. Get the set-up right
-2. Set Transforms
-3. Set Data Loader
-4. Set Basic Working Code
-5. Set Basic Training  & Test Loop
+1. Basic skeleton model with convolutional and transition block
+2. Making the model lighter

 #### Results:
-1. Parameters: 6.3M
+1. Parameters: 32 K
-2. Best Training Accuracy: 99.99
+2. Best Training Accuracy: 99.19
-3. Best Test Accuracy: 99.24
+3. Best Test Accuracy: 98.89
 #### Analysis:
-1. very heavy model for a simple MNIST dataset.
+1. Both training and testing performance has gone down as the model is very small.
+2. The gap between training and testing accuracy has reduced but started to get wider in the last 3-4 epochs, meaning the model is now overfitting the training data.
+3. The model cannot get any better with this.

 #### File:
 Session_7_Model2.ipynb